LMLenis/LMLenis/README.md

 My family and friends call me Luisma too.

-I'm a electronics engineer with wide experience managing large scale projects in [mobile communications](https://www.americamovil.com/Spanish/overview/).
+I'm a electronics engineer with wide experience managing large scale projects of Technology.

 I'm certified like a Project Manager Professional and Scrum Master.